Text Processing

 Add Robust Date and Time Parsing

-The date validation in the sample above can be improved integrating Boost.DateTime, which provides tools for handling dates and times correctly.
+The clunky date validation in the sample above can be improved by integrating Boost.DateTime, which provides functions for handling dates and times correctly.

 #include <boost/regex.hpp>